 Annex A discloses if a mortgage loan in the pool is secured by a mortgaged property of one of the types specified below.
 Additional factors and risks may affect the operation of these types of mortgaged properties, including the factors and risks disclosed below.
 An event of default under a mortgage loan secured by one of these types of mortgaged properties may result in acceleration and payment in full of the loan and distribution of its stated principal balance, together with accrued interest, to certificateholders.
+Although payment of a prepayment premium may be required, no portion of any prepayment premium that is collected will be passed through to certificateholders.

 Cooperative Housing Project.
 A cooperative blanket loan is made to a cooperative housing corporation (the "co-op corporation borrower") and secured by a cooperative housing project (a "co-op project").
-The unit-owners, who are the owners of the co-op corporation borrower, are responsible for paying the co-op corporation borrower only their proportionate share of the operating expenses and debt service.
+The unitowners, who are the owners of the co-op corporation borrower, are responsible for paying the co-op corporation borrower only their proportionate share of the operating expenses and debt service.
 This typically results in a debt service coverage ratio of 1.00x.
 In addition, the unit-owners are responsible for paying special assessments to reimburse the co-op corporation borrower for any unanticipated expenditures as needed.
 In some cases, the co-op corporation borrower may decide to pay for the unanticipated expenditure from the co-op corporation's reserve account.
 If that occurs, the net cash flow and debt service coverage ratio for the co-op project may have negative values in the year in which the expenditure was made.
 Because the debt service coverage ratio is 1.00x, the co-op corporation borrower's ability to make monthly payments on the mortgage loan is dependent upon the timely receipt of mortgage and expense payments from the unit-owners.
 If these payments are not made as and when required, the co-op corporation borrower's cash flow may be adversely affected.
 See "THE MORTGAGE LOANS-Specific Types of Mortgage Loans and Mortgaged Properties-Cooperative Blanket Loans" for additional information.